A comparative study of Carinthia (Austria) and the Těšín area (Czechia)

-This project investigates the role of place names for the relationship between humans and space in two multilingual situations: the Těšín area in Czechia and southern Carinthia in Austria.
+This project investigates the role of place names for the relation between human beings and space in two multilingual situations: the Těšín area in Czechia and southern Carinthia in Austria.
 Both are characterised by a historically rooted social stratification of a dominant (the Czechs in the Těšín area and the German-speakers in Carinthia) and a non-dominant group (the Poles in the Těšín area and Slovenes in Carinthia).
-Moreover, in both areas place names gave cause to political conflict in recent times.
+Moreover, in both areas place names gave reason to political conflict in recent times.
 Research questions are:

 - What do place names mean for the identity of human communities in general and more specifically for linguistic minorities?
 What is the relationship between language, place and identity and how do we make ourselves at home through place names?

 - What toponymic strategies have been employed by different actors in establishing, maintaining, and subverting ethnic/national boundaries and what are the principal social forces structuring the contemporary toponymic landscape and everyday toponymic practice?

 - How are the multilingual/multiethnic city-text and linguistic landscapes produced, performed, interpreted, and contested?

 - When we speak of minority rights and cultural preservation, what role do place names play in this discussion?
 Why, how, by what means and procedures, by whom and for whom should place names be actually protected?